josh92708/nlp_lab/README.md

 -> {student_id}_hw3.zip
 ```

 ### Lab 2.2.
-Your own game (Optional)
+Your own game
-This lab is optional, and you can submit it before the final exam.
+This lab takes a lot of time (at least 10 hours), so you can submit it before 11/21.
 I believe you can learn a lot from this lab, so I highly recommend you to try it.
 The TA will give you feedback on your game.
 You can have bonus points depending on the quality of your game.